|Sunday||1 - 5|

 Tuesdays, 4pm, Al-Anon Family Group.
 Friends and family of alcoholics meet every Tuesday in the Captain's Room.

 Tuesdays, 6pm, Citizens Combating Climate Change.
 Open discussion about strategies and planning to combat climate change.
+This group will be meeting at Murdocks in Cocoa Village for the month of June.
 For more information contact Marilyn Mileski at 321-783-2955.
 No Meeting on 3rd Tuesday of the month

 Wednesdays, 9am-4pm by appointment, Health Insurance Enrollment.
 Get help signing up for insurance through the ACA Healthcare Marketplace.
 For more info or to set up an appointment, contact Navigator Teri Rice at 321-544-1153 or email email@example.com.

 Wednesdays, 2-4pm, Socrates Café.
 Engage in stimulating conversation on a variety of philosophical and existential topics.
 No reading or preparation required.
-Topic for May 25: Do religious rights trump human rights?
+Topic for June 29: How do you define true friendship?
+Is friendship more important when we are young or as we age?

 Thursdays, 1-4pm, The Watercolor Group.
 This social, non-instructive painting group is open to anyone with an interest in watercolors.
 Bring your materials and paint with fellow artists.
 For further information, contact Cathy Brion at 321-258-2011 or Jo Lincoln at 321-868-0163.